ImaginationWork/Mp3ToWavUtils.WPF/README.md

 # Mp3ToWavUtils.WPF
-This is a little Windows utils application that could help you decode mp3 file to wav file.
+This is a little Windows application that could help you transforming mp3 to wav file.
 This application is based on Windows WPF framework.